makevoid/node_container/Readme.md

 # node-container

+### A nodejs chakracore-based container.

+---

-based on node chakracore
+This docker container is a node js container based on chakracore

-multi-staged-build (docker) container for nodejs v11
+It features a multi-staged-build

 uses buildpack-deps ( ubuntu - https://hub.docker.com/_/buildpack-deps/ - this is a development container, you should probably run on alpine or similar thou, or at least debian :) )